 We’ve already mentioned using a Pomodoro timer to keep you focused on your work, and we’ll introduce you to some helpful apps in this section.
 That’s just one way to maintain your focus, and other apps offer different strategies.

 The trouble with a Mac — especially one with a large screen — is that everything is right there in front of you, distracting you from the task at hand.
 Wouldn’t it be great if you could fade out the windows you’re not using so they’re not screaming for your attention?
 And if you lack willpower, you may even need your computer to block access to distracting apps and websites.

 Stay Focused in Short Bursts

 Pomodoro apps use timers to encourage you to focus on your work.
-It's easier to work consistently for 25 minutes then have a quick break than sit there for hours without an end in sight.
+It’s easier to work consistently for 25 minutes and then have a quick break than sitting there for hours without an end in sight.
 And getting away from your desk at regular intervals is good for your eyes, fingers, and back.

 Be Focused (free) is a good free way to get started.
 It’s a simple focus timer that lives in your menu bar and times your 25-minute (configurable) work sessions, as well as your breaks.
 A Pro version with more features is available for $4.99.

 Other options are available with more features.
 Time Out (free, with options to support development) reminds you to take breaks on regular basis, but can also track your activity, and display graphs if the apps you’ve used, as well as the time you spent away from your Mac.